Home Heat Pump Guide

 What Does Refrigerant Do in a Heat Pump?

 Refrigerant is the working fluid that makes a heat pump function.
 It circulates in a closed loop, constantly changing between liquid and gas states to absorb and release heat.
-Here is the simplified cycle:
+For the full science behind this process, read our guide on how air source heat pumps work.

 1. Evaporation — cold liquid refrigerant absorbs heat from the outside air and evaporates into a gas